Smolations/more-dash-docsets/README.md

 In the future, I'd like to create built-in pieces to the Dash class which process common frameworks like Javadoc (the kapeli tool isn't perfect, just convenient), RDoc, and JSDoc.
 That would make generating docsets for documentation created via those generators much easier.

+I am also thinking about making the Git implementation optional.
+It is EXTREMELY useful, but some might not prefer to use it.

 I hope SOMEONE found this information useful, even if that person doesn't end up using any of the code in this project.  =]